 - Try to understand that hosts are all different, have different house rules, behaviours and expectations.

 - Respect these rules and learn from each different cultural experience.

 - Water, gas and electricity can be very expensive in rural areas.
 Short showers can be enough to get clean, water is often a precious resource on farms.

-*Remember to always ask permission before using their Internet.
-Many hosts rely on satellite Internet with very small data plans, (downloading a movie can use a month's data allowance).
-We are sure you will conserves energy and other resources on the host property.
+* Remember to always ask permission before using a hosts' Internet.
+Many hosts rely on satellite Internet with very small data plans, (downloading or streaming a movie can use a whole month's data allowance).
+We are sure you will understand the importance of conserving energy and other resources on the host property.